shubodaya/SD-Firewall-for-Automotive-ECU/README.md

 ```
 cd Scenario2-Dedicated-vCAN
 ```
 > **Note:** You can test one scenario at a time.
-Make sure to run either Scenario 1 or Scenario 2 in separate sessions to avoid conflicts between shared and dedicated vCAN interfaces.
+Make sure to run either Scenario 1 or Scenario 2 to avoid conflicts between shared and dedicated vCAN interfaces.

 2. Install the required packages:
 ```